Mediating Grandparent Rights and Family Agreements

 Each grandparents rights case has its own unique and often tragic issues; domestic violence, drug addiction, alcohol abuse or mental health challenges.
 Often what is best for the child is the positive influence of a grandparent or other family member who can provide stability while the child’s parents work out the problems of their lives.

 We are not necessarily suggesting permanent custody arrangements in all of these matters.
-Often these agreements take the form of a “temporary housing agreement” or perhaps an “agreement to assure the child is provided health care and educational assurances.”
-Other times we mediate arrangements to care for a child during “in house” or “out of house” addiction treatment.
-This is what we mean when we say “it takes a village” to raise a child in today’s world.
-Yes, these agreements can take time, patience and compassion to put together.
-But a parenting plan agreement between extended family members often represents a child’s best hope when parents are struggling.
+Often these agreements take the form of a “temporary housing agreement” or perhaps an “agreement to assure the child maintains health care and educational assurances.”
+Other times we mediate arrangements to care for a grandchild while an adult child attends drug or alcohol treatment.
+It does “takes a village” to raise a child in today’s world.
+Yes, these agreements can take time, patience and compassion.
+But a parenting plan agreement between extended grandparents or other extended family members often represents a child’s best hope when their parents are struggling.
 We can help!